 Although Boxshot 5 is not a beta anymore, we had to make the very last (hope so) breaking change in the materials.
 We hope it won’t affect you at all, but please read on before you install this update.

-If you want to keep using the overriden UV mapping for the built–in objects, consider convering them to the embedded models first using the older version of Boxshot 5.
+If you want to keep using the overridden UV mapping for the built–in objects, consider converting them to the embedded models first using the older version of Boxshot 5.

 Once again, this shouldn’t affect like 99.9% of the users.
 Let us know if it affects you, so we can help.

 One of the main features of Boxshot 5, compared to version 4 is that it now stores “external” models inside the projects.
 This means you don’t need to have the original 3D file nearby in order to keep everything working.
 All the data is now embedded and Boxshot has some extra control on that.
 Version 5.0 offered a very basic set of embedded models tools, this update adds more.

 Right click the scene tree elements in the embedded model editor to get access to the new tools.
 You can now flip faces, invert normals, make normals smooth or hard, generate UV mapping (yes, it was moved here), delete elements and so on.
 All the changes are immediately displayed in the preview.
 There is also a “Center Around Pivot” button that helps restoring control on external models loaded too far away from the center of scene.

 Finally, the “Generate backsides” option has also gone.
 Instead, you can generate backsides manually in the embedded model editor using the right click menu.
 This way (combined with the other tools) you have much more control on invalid or broken 3D files.

 This version has a “rendering speed up” option in settings (enabled by default) that improves rendering speed by about 20–30%, depending on the scene.
 Some scenes are even rendered about twice faster in the new version.